Laurent Clerc's Spritual Life

 In 18th Century France, spirituality and religious adherence were significant parts of a person's life.
 It was especially important for the Deaf born to Roman Catholic families, like Laurent .
 If he could not receive the Body of Christ and the Sacrament he would be condemned to Hell.
 Let us follow what history we have of Laurent's religious transformation throughout his life.

-The Wilton Clerc Papers have given us some more insight into this important personal milestone for Laurent.
+The Wilton Clerc Papers have given us some more insight into an important personal spiritual journey for Laurent.

 We see Laurent’s road to Catholicism begin with his baptism on December 29, 1785 (the foundation of the Sacrament of initiation and frees one from original sin) in the L’église Saint-Pierre in La Balme-les-Grottes. https://www.labalmelesgrottes.com/decouvrir/patrimoine/saint-pierre/.
 It was said that Laurent’s mother, Elizabeth Candy was a very devout Roman Catholic, and it could be postulated that she lost some sleep over Laurent’s inability to receive the Holy Rites because of his deafness.
 Her church (pictured below) was just up the street from the Clerc family home.
 It is safe to say that Laurent, unable to attend school and wandering the local countryside, would have spent some time up at this church.

-After baptism, his mother would have wished that Laurent receiving his first communion was the next step towards full acceptance into the community of believers.
+After Laurent’s baptism, his mother would have wished that Laurent receive his first communion, the next step towards full acceptance into the community of believers.
 However, his deafness would have precluded him being able to understand the concepts that were essential for his receiving it.

 As we know, Laurent attends this new school with one of the express purposes that he become educated enough to receive the Holy Sacrament.
 We know that he received religious education while at school and that he became the protege of the abbé Sicard.
 We can be sure that the abbé was as proud as Laurent’s parents when the days were set for his students' communion and confirmation.